Marcrus813/HH-DAO/Note.md

                 - Votes get stored in Decentralized storage like IPFS, when the voting window closes, count the vote, send the result on-chain, mainly to save gas
                     - Alternatively, replay these side txns in a single txn

+## Project structure

+- "Box" contract
+    - A simple contract that has simple functions
+    - Ownable -> Owned by DAO
+    - Functions are only executable by DAO
+- DAO
+    - Voting, querying, executing

+### Implementation

+- Voting
+    - ERC20 Mechanism
+    - Create a base ERC20 token and then make it governance-compatible
+    - Fair?
+        - Scenario:
+            - A profitable proposal coming up, some entity buys a lot of token(votes), and dumps the votes afterwords, ( causing value drop?)
+                - How to solve?
+                    - Snapshot of block num of the tokens -> Use `ERC20Votes`
+                    - Checkpoints